NCSUMobiles/Spring15-bucketmap2/README.md

 # BucketMap
-This repository has been created to develop and maintain the code for BucketMap Project.
+This repository has been created to develop and maintain the code for BucketMapRaleigh Project.